juanojeda/new-music-friday/docs/requirements/REQ-009-dynamic-theme-from-artwork.md

   - Dependencies: Playlist fetching logic

 - FR-009-002: Extract dominant color from SVG artwork
-  - Description: For each generated SVG, extract the dominant color using a color analysis library (e.g., color-thief, node-vibrant) by rendering the SVG to a canvas and analyzing pixel data.
-This must occur during the fetch-playlists task, and the dominant color must be included in the playlists.nmf.json payload.
+  - Description: For each generated SVG, extract the dominant color by analyzing the SVG markup directly.
+Determine the color of the `<path>` element with the most vector points (i.e., the path with the largest number of coordinate commands).
+This must occur during the fetch-playlists task, and the dominant color must be included in the playlists.nmf.json payload. **Do not render the SVG to a canvas or use pixel-based color extraction.**
   - Pre-conditions: SVG artwork is generated for each playlist.
   - Post-conditions: Each playlist in playlists.nmf.json has a dominant color value stored in its data.
   - Acceptance Criteria: